FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/general_knowledge/common_upgrades/common_upgrades.rst

   :width: 55%
   :alt: An image of a silent stepper board.

-  An SKR e3 Turbo with TMC2209 Stepper Drivers, the current standard for silent printing
+  An SKR e3 Turbo with TMC2209 Stepper Drivers, the current standard for silent printing.

 |